 These vintage cars are a UNESCO world heritage and riding from Manebhajan to the Lodge is an adventure by itself.
 The drive would take around 3 hours.
-On arrival, the guests are ceremoniously welcomed and the rooms are alloted.
+On arrival, the guests are ceremoniously welcomed and the rooms are allotted.

 Full days of Panda tracking

 The walks would extend for about 1.5-2 hours.
-In the Birding hides, various species of Himalayan endemic birds visit and the backgrounds are beautiful for photography.
+In the Birding hides, various species of Himalayan endemic birds visit, and the backgrounds are beautiful for photography.

 A team of trackers are in the field looking for the Red Pandas and any sightings would be communicated to the Lodge and then the guests make their way to the place.
 The Pandas are not very shy of humans and approaching them and watching from a considerably close distance is very well possible.

-During one of the morning, it is possible to drive up to the Sandakphu peak from where the panoramic view of Mt Everest can be seen.
+During one of the mornings, it is possible to drive up to the Sandakphu peak from where the panoramic view of Mt Everest can be seen.
 The views are breathtaking and the scenery is spectacular.
 It is worth visiting and highly recommended to go.